No more Anonymous Usage Data Collection

-Starting with version 2.8.4 EDL-X will ask for your consent to collect anonymized usage data.
+Starting with version 2.8.4, and up to and including version 2.10, EDL-X will ask for your consent to collect anonymized usage data.
 No personally identifiable information is collected.
 The collected data describes the settings used for each run of the app and will help create a broader understanding of what features are used the most.
 This, in turn, is going to help focus resources and guide future development.

 A data snapshot is taken each time an EDL is generated, and it mainly consists of a string like this one: